lemire/FastPriorityQueue.js/README.md

 # FastPriorityQueue.js : a fast heap-based priority queue in JavaScript
 [![Build Status](https://travis-ci.org/lemire/FastPriorityQueue.js.png)](https://travis-ci.org/lemire/FastPriorityQueue.js)

+In a priority queue, you can...

+- query or remove (poll) the smallest element quickly
+- insert elements quickly

+In practice, "quickly" often means in logarithmic time (O(log n)).

 A heap can be used to implement a priority queue.
-At all times, you can insert elements quickly in a heap, and query the smallest element.
-You remove (poll) the smallest element quickly as well.

 FastPriorityQueue is an attempt to implement a performance-oriented priority queue in JavaScript.
 It can be several times faster than other similar libraries.